HOW HAPPY FAMILIES ARGUE WELL

 4

 Instead of trying to “win” an argument, happy families aim for solutions that work for everyone.
-This ensures all voices are heard, and everyone can feel satisfied with the outcome.
+This helps everyone to feel heard and happy with the outcome.

 5